valeriogalano/pensieriincodice-cdn/utils/cover_formatter/README.md

 overlay: Overlays a frame on top of an image using OpenCV.
 The overlay method uses alpha compositing to blend the frame with the image.

+## Episode number rendering

+The tool automatically extracts the episode number from the input filename and renders it in the top-left corner with a readable outlined font.
+Examples of accepted filenames and the detected number:

+- `PIC144.png`  -> `144`
+- `144.jpg`     -> `144`
+- `PIC144-ce.png` -> `144`
+- `144-something.png` -> `144`

+If no digits are present in the filename, no number will be drawn.

 ## Usage

 Run the script using python main.py and pass the required arguments: